kleinbottle/swanlotus/content/blogs/open-secrets/open-secrets.md

 ## The square and the circle

 Sol had told Seven that the square is _the_ four-sided regular polygon.
-If we take a side length equal to one unit, by the theorem of Pythagoras, we know that its diagonal has a length equal to $\sqrt{1^2 + 1^2} = \sqrt{2}$ units.
+If we consider a square with a side length equal to one unit, by the theorem of Pythagoras, we know that its diagonal has a length equal to $\sqrt{1^2 + 1^2} = \sqrt{2}$ units.
 And there are proofs aplenty on the Web that this number is in no way an integer.
 Indeed, it is not even the ratio of two integers.
 How could something as basic as the diagonal of a square cause the first chink in Kronecker's armour?

 Moving from the finite to the infinite, the circle may be viewed as the limiting case of a regular polygon of $n$ sides as $n \to \infty$.
-And if we tried to find out how many radii would fit into the circumference of a circle, we do not get an integer, or even an exact fraction, but rather a number that sits between $6$ and $7$, having decimal places without end, namely, $2\pi \approx 6.283185307$.
+And if we tried to find out how many diameters would fit into the circumference of a circle, we do not get an integer, or even an exact fraction, but rather a number that sits between $3$ and $4$, having decimal places without end, namely, $pi \approx 3.141592654$.
 And that number is not an integer by a country mile.

 "The natural numbers, the integers, and the rationals---all of these come under Kronecker's integers, but where do we stash $\sqrt{2}$ and $2\pi$ amongst them?"
-Sol asked Seven.
+Sol had asked Seven.

 He was met with bemused silence.

 ## How about the number $e$?

-Encouraged that he had stupefied Seven right at the start, Sol mounted his next hobby horse, and expounded on $e$.
+Encouraged that he had stupefied Seven right at the start, Sol had mounted his next hobby horse, and expounded on $e$.

 "The number $e$ is probably _the_ most important number after $0$ and $1$.
 And do you know what it is?
 It is both [irrational](https://mathworld.wolfram.com/IrrationalNumber.html) and [transcendental](https://en.wikipedia.org/wiki/Transcendental_number).
 If you differentiate or integrate, you will find that the exponential function $\exp(x) = e^x$ is an eigenfunction of each operation.
 If you look into Nature, $e$ holds the pride of place in the [normal distribution](https://www.khanacademy.org/math/statistics-probability/modeling-distributions-of-data/normal-distributions-library/a/normal-distributions-review).
 If you are into [linear system theory](https://www.cns.nyu.edu/~david/handouts/linear-systems/linear-systems.html) you cannot escape $e$.

 But what exactly is the value of $e$?
 Again it cannot be confined like an integer: $e \approx 2.718281828$ again in a never ending decimal sequence.
 This number pervades all of Nature and yet it cannot be bottled into a finite number of digits!
 Where are the legions of integers to duel with this puny expeditionary force of three numbers? _It appears that Nature prefers the non-integers!_"

-"Very poetic and ably said," I nodded in appreciation.
+"Very poetic and ably put," I nodded in appreciation.

 ## Open secrets